ClosedNon-Profit2025-26 Local Grants

 Who Can Apply

 To be eligible for the 2025-26 Community Food Relief Program – Local Grants, applications must respond to at least one program objective, be submitted by an eligible organisation, seek funding for eligible activities, and include the mandatory attachments.
-Eligible organisations include neighbourhood houses, community and volunteer-led organisations (including religious organisations and grassroots groups), social enterprises, First Peoples-led organisations, and Victorian local government entities, public health services, and peak bodies when acting as an auspice for a community group or groups, or as the lead applicant supporting and providing funding to other local community organisations.
-Projects must benefit Victorian communities and/or people accessing services in Victoria, and all projects must involve an element of providing direct food relief to the community.
+Eligible organisations include neighbourhood houses; community and volunteer-led organisations, including religious organisations and grassroots groups; social enterprises; First Peoples-led organisations; and Victorian local government entities, public health services, and peak bodies when acting as an auspice for a community group or groups, or as the lead applicant that will support and provide funding to other local community organisations.
+Projects must benefit Victorian communities and/or people accessing services in Victoria.
 Each organisation may only submit one application, and partnership applications must be submitted by the lead organisation.
 Funding cannot be used for retrospective costs, activities extending beyond 30 June 2027, core operational expenses, staff catering, gifts or benefits, or activities already funded through other government programs.

 What's Funded